-Our NFPA 70e training course is designed to help companies fulfill requirements of OSHA 29 CFR Part 1910, Subpart S Electrical and NFPA 70E® “Standard for Electrical Safety in the Workplace,” which requires this type of instructor-led training for anyone working with electrically energized equipment.
+Our course is designed to help companies fulfill requirements of OSHA 29 CFR Part 1910, Subpart S Electrical and NFPA 70E® “Standard for Electrical Safety in the Workplace,” which requires this type of instructor-led training for anyone working with electrically energized equipment.
 This course includes changes in the latest version of NFPA 70E.

-Our NFPA 70e training course will teach you how to:
+Our NFPA 70e Training course will teach you how to:

 Dangers such as shock, electrocution, and arc blast will always be present on the job, but proper training and safety strategies can minimize the likelihood of injuries and fatalities.
 NFPA 70E - Electrical Safety in the Workplace - covers the full range of electrical safety issues from work practices to maintenance, special equipment requirements, and installation.
 In fact, OSHA in the United States already bases its electrical safety mandates on the comprehensive information in this important Standard.
+Our course comes with an Arc Flash certificate of completion.

 Upon completion you should be able to: